MAP-NBV: Multi-agent Prediction-guided Next-Best-View Planning for Active 3D Object Reconstruction: Related Work

-A majority of the existing work on NBV is focused on single robot systems.
-The task performance can be enhanced by adding more robots to the systems, but directly extending single-robot NBV approaches to multi-robot systems may result in sub-optimal performance due to significant overlap in observations.
-This issue led to the development of exploration algorithms specifically for multi-robot systems~\cite{burgard2005coordinated, amanatiadis2013multi, hardouin2020next} with information-theoretic measures for determining NBV.
-Some recent works on multi-robot systems have explored the utilization of predictions for improvement in task efficiency.
-Almadhoun et al.~\cite{ almadhoun2021multi} designed a hybrid planner that switches between a classical NBV approach and a learning-based predictor for NBV selection but uses a partial model obtained by robot observations only.
+Some recent works on multi-robot systems have explored the use of predictions for improvement in task efficiency.
+Almadhoun et al.~\cite{ almadhoun2021multi} designed a hybrid planner that switches between a classical NBV approach and a learning-based predictor for NBV selection but uses the partial model obtained by robot observations only.
 Wu et al.~\cite{wu2019plant} use a point cloud prediction model for plants to use the predicted point cloud as an oracle leading to better results than the traditional approaches.
 This method uses entropy-based information gain measures for NBV and is designed for plant phenotyping with robotic arms.
 These methods do not consider the control effort required which is important for UAVs with energy constraints when deployed for observing large objects such as airplanes and ships.
 Also, these works employ information theoretic NBV approaches.
-We aim to explore a prediction-based approach for geometric NBV selection.
+We aim to explore a prediction-based approach for geometric NBV selection.\looseness=-1

-In this work, we extend Pred-NBV~\cite{dhami2023prednbv} which also uses point cloud prediction and build a multi-robot NBV planner.
-The prediction on the point cloud makes the pipeline modular and interpretable and can be improved by improving individual modules.
-We select NBV based on information gain, as well as control effort, making our approach more grounded in real-world limitations.
+In this work, we used point cloud predictions similar to Pred-NBV~\cite{dhami2023prednbv} and built a decentralized multi-robot NBV planner.
+The prediction on the point cloud makes the pipeline modular and interpretable, allowing for improvements by enhancing individual modules.
+We select NBV based on information gain, as well as control effort, making our approach more grounded in the real world.